Diseases

 • Impact on international trade/exports from the EU

-GAP: It would be convenient to allow Brucella free but vaccinated animals some trade movements (i.e., destination feedlots and slaughterhouses).
+It would be convenient to allow brucellosis-free but vaccinated cattle and small ruminants some trade movements (i.e., destination feedlots and slaughterhouses).
 This would avoid premature abandon of vaccination.

 • Impact on EU intra-community trade